 6. ADD NURSERY CLOSET ORGANIZERS

-The key to an organized nursery closet is ensuring that everything has a specific place.
-If you are lucky to have a custom nursery closet with ample storage, you are good to go- otherwise, you might need a bit of outside help in the form of bins, baskets, rods, shelf dividers, hanging cubbies, shoe storage, etc. Read about our favorite nursery closet organizers here.
+The key to an organized nursery closet is ensuring everything has a specific place.
+If you have a custom nursery closet with ample storage, you are good to go- otherwise, you might need some outside help in the form of bins, baskets, rods, shelf dividers, hanging cubbies, shoe storage, etc.

 7. PLACE TWO STORAGE BINS

 One of the best ways to avoid a cluttered nursery closet in the future is to plan.
-Place two storage bins in the closet, one for clothing the baby can't fit into just yet, and one for clothing that no longer fits the baby.
-It can free up valuable storage for clothes that are on regular rotation.
+Place two storage bins in the closet, one for clothing the baby can't fit into just yet and one for clothing that no longer fits the baby.
+This can free up valuable storage space for clothes that are on regular rotation.

 8. GET A KEEPSAKE BOX

-Decluttering any space is hard- but when it comes to baby's things, it is even more difficult.
-So invest in lovely keepsake boxes to store the most meaningful items - birth announcements, cards, trinkets, first pair booties, bringing home outfits, etc. instead of keeping it all over the place.
+Decluttering any space is hard, but it is even more complicated regarding baby things.
+So invest in lovely keepsake boxes to store the most meaningful items - birth announcements, cards, trinkets, first pair booties, bringing home outfits, etc. —instead of keeping them all over the place.